Dan-Matthews-23/Heart-Helpers/README.md

 - Using an easy to access navigation bar that clearly highlights which page the user is currently viewing
 - Where possible, using screen reading tools where there is no alternative text available and the user is presented with an important feature (e.g. button, icon)
 - Using semantic scripts

+## Reflection

+### Design

+Referring back to my original design ideas, the end result was slightly different to what I initially planned in the following ways:

+- **Heart Helpers Logo** - I did not include a logo in my end result project as I originally planned for two reasons:
+  1) I could not find an image that was appropiate to the colour scheme, related to the theme of the project and could be scaled for responsiveness.
+  2) After doing some research on other websites, I deemed it was not essential for a logo to be present on the website, since it did not affect the end user.

+- **Contact Us** -  I originally planned to have the contact details for all twelve branches on the website, however I felt that it was too much information for the user to absorb.
+Instead, I intergrated a drop-down menu into the Contact Us page so that a message could be sent to the local branch the user selects (obviously with added Javascript and/or Python which I don't know at this point).

+- **Responsivness.** - My ideas for responsiveness across the pages was limited to what I knew at that point.
+I planned for Bootstrap to do most of the work, however I chose to use only a small portion of bootstrap for several reasons:
+  1) I wanted to exhert as much creative control over my project as possible
+  2) Bootstrap is either limited in what it can do, or I lacked the knowledge to use it properly.
+I'm not sure which one it was but it's something I will learn before the next project.

+  As a result, I used Media Queries to do the things that I wanted Bootstrap to do, which I feel was a good choice to make as it gave me a great deal of flexability.

+  - **About Us, Previous Events** - I originally planned to have an About Us and Previous Events page alongside my end result pages, however I was advised by my mentor that the requirements for a pass is three pages, and advised me to write these pages only if I had time.
+Unfortunatly, I did run out of time, but I would add these pages at a later date if I had the time.

+  - **Confirm Sign-Up, confirmation email** - I had planned to intergrate a 'method="POST"' function to the user form on the Get Involved page that would take the user to another page that confirmed the user's name and send them a confirmation email as well as check their age.
+I chose not to do that for thefollowing reasons:
+  1) I ran out of time to learn how to code a user form to send an automated email to the address the user supplies.
+I am confident that this will not take long to learn, however to make sure it works well and is fit for purpose, this should be added to the list of future developments.
+Instead, I created a simple 'thankyou' page that the user should be directed to.
+    2) The 'POST' element to the form would not work, and would not take the user to the confirmation page.
+I contacted Tutor SUpport who told me that the 'POST' function will not work unless I code it with Javascript or a server-side language.
+They advised me to remove the 'method="POST' part completley and have only action="thankyou.html", which I did

 - - -